facebookexperimental/MIRAI/documentation/InstallationGuide.md

 ## Installing Z3

 You can find pre-built binaries for Z3 [here](https://github.com/Z3Prover/z3/releases).
-There is also a binary library for OSX included in the binaries directory of MIRAI.
+There are also binary libraries for macOS and Windows included in the binaries directory of MIRAI.

-The binary will have to be placed somewhere where it can be found and dynamically loaded by the Rust runtime.
-On OSX this can be done by copying the binary into `/usr/local/lib`.
+For Windows, the binary does not have to be moved.
+For macOS, the binary will have to be placed somewhere where it can be found and dynamically loaded by the Rust runtime.
+This can be done by copying the binary into `/usr/local/lib`.

 ```
 cp binaries/libz3.dylib /usr/local/lib